hidef/hidef.github.io/_posts/2019-08-26-the-single-source-of-truth--really.md

 <!--more-->

-These conversations madness.
-A database is never a source of truth.
+These conversations have all made the assumption that they can decide who has authority over reality.
+Unfortunately a database is never a source of truth.
 The word "source" means the point of origin.
 When thinking about the source of truth we need to think about where the data originates.
 Let's look at a few examples.

 ## An eCommerce Website